-Students will critically analyze the origins, causes, progression, and development of the National Socialist campaign against the Jews and the so-called "Undesirables" who found themselves living under Hitler's New Order.
+Students will critically analyze the origins, causes, progression, and development of the National Socialist campaign against the Jews and the so-called "Undesirables" who found themselves living in Hitler's Europe.
 They will utilize an interdisciplinary approach to examine and analyze the groups and individuals involved in the Holocaust, including perpetrators, victims, bystanders, resistance fighters, and rescuers.
-Students will also critically evaluate the meaning, impact, and aftermath of the Holocaust through readings, film, and discussions, paying particular attention to the interrelationship of technology, bureaucracy, and genocide.
+Students will also critically evaluate the meaning, impact, and aftermath of the Holocaust through readings, films, and discussions, paying particular attention to the interrelationships among technology, bureaucracy, and genocide.
 They will evaluate in-depth the historiographical debates concerning the origins, evolution, impact, and memorialization of the Holocaust.

-Prerequisites: 12 HIST credits, including 6 at the 2000-level
+Prerequisites: 12 HIST credits, including 6 at the 2000-level Transferable (refer to transfer guide)